ZCai25/glm-fastapi-app/README.md

 1. **Unit Test**
    - pytest: change directory to test/pytest and run command `pytest`, it will run the `test_main.py` for unit test and `test_requests` for batch test
 2. **Performance Test**
-   - locust: change directory to test/locust and run command 'locust -f locust_test.py', it will open a server at `http://127.0.0.1:8089/`.
+   - locust: change directory to test/locust and run command 'locust -f locust_test.py', it will open a server at (http://127.0.0.1:8089/).
 You can specify the test load and it can output the performance test report.
-   - See detail documentation at `https://medium.com/@ashmi_banerjee/3-step-tutorial-to-performance-test-ml-serving-apis-using-locust-and-fastapi-40e6cc580adc`
+   - See detail documentation at [this medium post](https://medium.com/@ashmi_banerjee/3-step-tutorial-to-performance-test-ml-serving-apis-using-locust-and-fastapi-40e6cc580adc)
    - Testing Result (see detail reports in the test/locust/report)
      - 10000 users with 10 users request per sec in 60 sec using single api port![image](https://github.com/ZCai25/glm-fastapi-app/assets/108997562/4378d18b-fc86-4b19-8c32-b7f3f0c49438)
 ![total_requests_per_second_1313](https://github.com/ZCai25/glm-fastapi-app/assets/108997562/759630a0-1a94-4c83-ac66-c2ce54adfb74)![image](https://github.com/ZCai25/glm-fastapi-app/assets/108997562/59527029-db71-4afa-811c-713ace346c17)